yoko-vicky/react-suggest-field/README.md

 ## About the Project

-This is a npm package to help you develop an auto-complete suggest field.
+React Suggest Field is an NPM package to help you quickly develop an auto-complete suggest field.
-You can try it out on this [live storybook demo](https://yocosaka-react-suggest-field.netlify.app/)!
+You can try it on this [live storybook demo](https://yocosaka-react-suggest-field.netlify.app/)!

 ## Built With